An internship is designed to give you first-hand experience working in a professional setting.

 Should I do this for academic credit or not?

-- File an Internship Agreement Proposal, available in the Career Center, as well as pay normal Wittenberg tuition for the internship credits.
+File an Internship Agreement Proposal, available in Career Services, as well as pay normal Wittenberg tuition for the internship credits.
 This will enroll you in COMM 491: Communication Internship.

 Note: Internships completed during the summer require registration through the School of Community Education.
 Students pursuing this option should contact a Communication faculty member early in spring semester to make arrangements for receiving credit for the summer internship.